 Where to Stay in Whidbey Island and Deception Pass, Washington

-Captain Whidbey Inn: This historic house is now an amazing looking B&B. Book now.
+Captain Whidbey Inn: This historic house is now an amazing B&B right on the water near Coupeville.
+Check Rates.

 Cabins: There are tons of vacation rentals on Whidbey Island.
 Lots of them are right on the water too.
-Thie beach house has a great deck.
-Book now
+This beach house has a great view.
+Check Rates.

 Seattle, Washington

 Seattle is a gorgeous city, sitting between the waters of Puget Sound and the snowy peak of Mount Rainier.
 Pike Place Market, the Space Needle, the world’s first Starbucks, and the Museum of Pop Culture are all must-sees.
-Lots of visitors on a weekend getaway from Vancouver take in a baseball, football, or soccer game.
+Lots of visitors on a weekend getaway from Vancouver take in Seahawks football game too.

 To get a bit more off-the-beaten-path, I recommend the Underground Tour, where you’ll learn a bit about the city while walking through historic underground tunnels.